-Where the insurance carrier has denied an employee Weekly Indemnity or Long Term Disability benefits, the issues shall be referred to a Joint Union-Management Committee.
+Where the insurance carrier has denied an employee Weekly Indemnity or Long Term Disability benefits, the issues shall be referred to a Joint Union-Management Welfare Committee.

-To assist in the appeal of the denial of benefits, in addition to a standard Weekly Indemnity or Long Term Disability claim form from the employee's physician, the Employer shall, within seven days, confirm the following documentation has been forwarded to the carrier (with copies to the Union committee);
+To assist in the appeal of the denial of benefits, in addition to a standard Weekly Indemnity or Long Term Disability claim form from the employee's physician, the Employer shall, within seven days, confirm the following documentation has been forwarded to the carrier (with copies to the Union committee):

-- a) a complete job description - b) a physical demands analysis which indicates in detail the demands of the particular occupation.

-From these documents an evaluation is made to identify the essential and peripheral elements of the particular occupation.
-With input from the Employer, these evaluations will ensure an appropriate identification of the key or essential elements of a particular occupation.

-In the event the employee's claim is further denied and the employee wishes to further appeal the decision the carrier, the claimant may, within fourteen days, refer the denial of benefit to the Joint Union-Management Committee.
+- a) A complete job description - b) A Physical demands analysis which indicates in detail the demands of the particular occupation. - From these documents an evaluation is made to identify the essential and peripheral elements of the particular occupation.
+With input from the Employer, these evaluations will ensure an appropriate identification of the key or essential elements of a particular occupation. - 2) In the event the employee's claim is further denied and the employee wishes to further appeal the decision of the carrier, the claimant may, within fourteen (14) days, refer the denial of benefits to the Joint Union-Management Welfare Committee.
+The Committee will meet within seven (7) days of referral, they will review all relevant information the claim forms, and documents as listed in 1) above along with obtaining directly from the insurer the employees complete file.
+The file will include all correspondence, all notes, denial letter and any medical reports obtained by or commissioned by the insurer which would include but not limited to any functional capacity evaluation or a transferable skills report.

-If the Committee is unable to resolve the disputed claim, the issue will, within fourteen days, be referred to a third party for resolution.
+The Committee will render on a consensus basis a written decision.
+If the Committee is unable to resolve the disputed claim, within fourteen (14) days, it will be referred to a third party for resolution.

-The mutually agreed upon third party shall have the right to review the claim file, require further examinations or testing of the claimant by a specialist.
-Costs incurred for medical examination or specialist testing shall be borne by the carrier.
-The costs of the third party shall be born equally by the Union and the Employer.

-The third party will endeavor to complete the assessment and reach a decision on the issue under appeal within fourteen days of referral.

-The decision of the third party shall be binding upon the parties and the carrier.
+- 3) The mutually agreed upon third party shall have the right to review the claim file, require further examinations or testing of the claimant by a specialist.
+Costs incurred for medical examination or specialist testing shall be borne by the Employer.
+The costs of the third party shall be born equally by the Union and the Employer. - 4) The Company and Union will develop a list of six (6) mutually agreeable third parties. - 5) The third party will endeavour to complete the assessment and reach a decision on the issue under appeal within fourteen (14) days of referral. - 6) The decision of the third party shall be binding upon the parties and where applicable the carrier.

-13. Disputed Workers' Compensation Board Weekly Indemnity Claims
+12. Disputed Workers' Compensation Board

+Weekly Indemnity Claims